decentraland/documentation/content/creator/sdk7/networking/authoritative-servers.md

 - **Send Explicit MessageBus Messages**: Manually send and listen for specific messages.
 See [Send explicit MessageBus messages]({{< ref "/content/creator/sdk7/networking/serverless-multiplayer.md#send-explicit-messagebus-messages" >}})
 - **Use a Server**: This document deals with this option.
 This option is more work to set up, but is recommendable if there are incentives to exploit your scene.

-## Types of authoritative servers
+## Types of servers

-An authoritative server may have different levels of involvement with the scene:
+A server may have different levels of involvement with the scene:

 - API + DB: This is useful for scenes where changes don't happen constantly and where it's acceptable to have minor delays in syncing.
 When a player changes something, it sends an HTTP request to a REST API that stores the new scene state in a data base.
 Changes remained stored for any new player that visits the scene at a later date.
 The main limitation is that new changes from other players aren't notified to players who are already there, messages can't be pushed from the server to players.
 Players must regularly send requests the server to get the latest state.